Have you ever seen the Pleiades star cluster?

-Even if you have, you probably have never seen it like this: all dusty.
+Even if you have, you probably have never seen it as dusty as this.

 Perhaps the most famous star cluster on the sky, the bright stars of the